owensgl/biol525D/Topic_10/readme.md

 Then transfer it to your laptop.
 Open Splitstree and select the biol525D.snps.splitstree.fasta file.
 The first tree you see is a NeighbourNet, but you can also select many other algorithms or distance methods.

-The first tree was very boring, so lets try a bigger dataset.
-Download example.fa from the github page and then run that in Splitstree.
-Use the zoom controls to make a readable tree.
-Export the figure to svg for further editting.
-With a tree like this, how would you format it to make it understandable in a paper?

 ## Daily Questions:
 1. What are two biological scenarios where you would want to use a reticulate tree, versus the standard non-reticulate tree, to represent the phylogeny?